ChristianMLand/asyncQueue/README.md

 // throws an exception
 const result = await q.dequeue();
 ```
-Finished requests can also be consumed by iterating over the queue as an async iterable.
+Requests can also be consumed as they finish by iterating over the queue as an async iterable.
 ```ts
 for await (const result of q) {
   console.log(result.unwrap("Failed"));